Welcome to Princeton University Press

 Princeton University Press is the data controller of all personal data collected through our Website.
 To contact us, please see the section titled “Contact Us”.

-If you are situated in the EU and have any complaints regarding our privacy practices as data controller, you have the right to make a complaint at any time to your local Supervisory Authority.
+If you are situated in the EU or UK and have any complaints regarding our privacy practices as data controller, you have the right to make a complaint at any time to your local Supervisory Authority.
 We would, however, appreciate the chance to deal with your concerns before you approach your Supervisory Authority so please contact us in the first instance.
 Please see our contact details below in the section titled “Contact Us”.
-If you are situated in the EU and have a complaint, please contact our privacy manager located in the UK can be contacted here: firstname.lastname@example.org.
+If you are situated in the UK, and have a complaint, please contact our privacy manager located in the UK, who can be contacted here: email@example.com.
+If you are situated in the EU and have a complaint, please contact our EU privacy representative located in Germany, who can be contacted at Carlo.Piltz@piltz.legal.

 Provision of personal data and failure to provide personal data